kshitij10496/kshitij10496.github.io/content/posts/blog-setup.md

 categories = ["Setup", "Blog"]
 +++

+Update: I have published an updated [blogging setup in 2024](https://kshitij10496.github.io/posts/blog-setup/).
+Thus, the content of this post is not entirely accurate anymore.

 **Looking to create your personal blog using Hugo and hosting it on GitHub Pages?**

 To be honest, it can sound a bit intimidating and challenging at first.